Cryental/Keycipher.NET/README.md

 ## Usages
 Please check a example project in the repo.

+## Requirements
+- .NET Framework 4.8
+- Account Key, Public and Private Key from Your Product ID

 This service is not for C# only.
 We are providing API service for it so you can use for any kind of projects.

 Copyright © 2020 Cryental and Volistx Team.